coding-benjito/dynamod/MODEL_REFERENCE.md

 - numbers (`123, 12.3, 1.2E3, 12%`)
 - lists of expressions (`[a, b, ...]`)
 - accessing lists by index (`a[b]`)
-- local variable definition (definition by assignment)
+- local variable assignment (see below)
 - object member access (`x.y`)
 - object method access (`x.y(…)`)
 - strings (limited by single or double quotes)